blair-c/rivals.academy/content/lectures/pomme-tech/index.md

 * Starting an Up Special while floating
 * Starting a Down Special while floating

 All of these three effectively _pause_ a float without setting Pomme’s remaining float time to 0 like letting go of jump would do.
 This is useful in just allowing you to continue floating after the animation of those moves end.
 However, letting go of jump during the animation of the move will instead _store_ the remaining float time you had to use later.
-We usually call this “float storage”.

 {{< video float-storage >}}